29 Insider Secrets to Help Find a Good School For Your Child

 Pin it for later!

-Remember, what you pick now may be a good fit for one child, but it may not be the best fit for a sibling.
+Remember, you may find a good school now, but it may not be the best fit for a sibling later.
 Be willing to adjust educational options as your family changes and grows

 There was no choice in our change.
 It all worked out in the end.
-My kids would tell you they have great memories of every school venue.
+My kids would tell you they have great memories at every school venue.

 Continue the conversation on Facebook and join the group Christian Family Living.
 This is a place for Christian women to share their experiences and get helpful tools to navigate the Christian life.
 We love to laugh, cry, and encourage each other to live out our faith one day at a time.